msainsburydale/NeuralEstimators.jl/docs/src/index.md

 ## Contributing

+We welcome contributions of all sizes.
 To get started, see [CONTRIBUTING.md](https://github.com/msainsburydale/NeuralEstimators.jl/blob/main/CONTRIBUTING.md) for an overview of the code structure, development workflow, and how to submit contributions.
 A list of planned improvements is available in [TODO.md](https://github.com/msainsburydale/NeuralEstimators.jl/blob/main/TODO.md), and instructions for contributing to the documentation can be found in [docs/README.md](https://github.com/msainsburydale/NeuralEstimators.jl/blob/main/docs/README.md).

 If you encounter a bug or have a suggestion, please feel free to [open an issue](https://github.com/msainsburydale/NeuralEstimators.jl/issues) or submit a pull request.